GeriatricJacob/line-count/README.md

 ### Usage

-Press ctrl-shift-L (line-count:open) to open an editor page showing line counts broken down by file, directory, and file type for all files in the project.
+Press ctrl-alt-shift-L (line-count:open) to open an editor page showing line counts broken down by file, directory, and file type for all files in the project.

 File suffixes supported are ..